 To affect a reduction in fleet emissions, the campus should commit to purchasing only vehicles that are in the top fuel-efficient categories.
 Bio-diesel options should be enhanced.
 Electric vehicles should also be considered as we move toward renewable electricity generation.
 Charging stations for many vehicles would then be a more realistic venture.
 Strategies should also be developed to reduce fuel emissions due to campus-owned aircraft at the Institute of Aviation.
 A cap for business miles could be imposed.
 Air travel should have a cap, charge carbon fees and/or require locally purchased offsets.
 Business travelers could be rewarded for taking bus or rail rather than air.
 Support should be given to high speed rail projects being proposed to travel through Champaign-Urbana.

-A system for purchasing voluntary local emissions offsets for air travel will be instituted in the immediate future.
+A system for purchasing voluntary local emissions offsets for air travel will be instituted in the future.
 These offsets will become mandatory by 2015 to address our major source of transportation emissions.
 The purchase of offsets directed at local projects on campus could become a valuable funding stream for funding bio-restorative projects on campus while simultaneously reducing carbon emissions.

-It should also be noted that the use of active transportation (walking, biking, and mass transit) has significant quality of life and health benefits in increasing physical fitness and reducing obesity, Type II diabetes and other "diseases of civilization".
-It can also increase employee productivity, although difficult to quantify.

 Transportation Targets and Strategies

 Targets